snake-plissken/cSharpGeocodio/README.md

 A human readable address turns into a point (latitude and longitude) on the Earth's surface, a process known as forward geocoding.
 A point of latitude and longitude turns into a human readable address, a process known as reverse geocoding.
 Trust the process.

-Why, my good fellow, could this be useful?
+Why, my good comrade, could this be useful?
 Maybe you want to know the distance between Las Vegas and Mackinaw City if you were to walk in a direct path along the Earth's surface.
 You could reverse geocode the two cities and then use the pair of latitude and longitude corrdinates to calculate the distance.
 There are many applications for the information provided through the geocoding process.
 Uber and Lyft and Waze and Google Maps could not work without it.

-Some code examples.
+Some code examples are below.
 We can perform individual geocoding operations or send batches.

 ### Create a client and a field settings object
 ```c#